reuben-thomas/HA-Tracking-Bot/README.md

 #  [REDACTED] Tracking Telegram Bot

-This bot tracks [REDACTED] for the [REDACTED], for further information on functionality and practical use cases, [REDACTED]
+This definitely does something.
+Built as a quick prototype for my unit in the Singapore Armed Forces.